-Equipment | Bowl, cover, mixing spoon Ingredients | Flour, Water, Instant Yeast
+Equipment | Bowl, cover, mixing spoon Ingredients | Flour, Water, Active Sourdough Starter

-- Weigh out flour, water, and yeast - Mix thoroughly, insure all flour is thoroughly incorporated. - Cover and let sit on counter overnght.
-It will double in size in a bowl or suitable container. - For example Mix a poolish at 10:00 pm, it will be ready to use at 10:00 am.
+- Weigh out flour, water and starter - Mix thoroughly, insure all flour is thoroughly incorporated. - Cover and let sit on counter overnght.
+It will double in size in a bowl or suitable container. - For example Mix preferment at 10:00 pm, it will be ready to use at 8:00 10:00 am.

+Mixing Your Levain

-Mixing Your Poolish Using A Scale
+Using A Scale